swordguard/booking/README.md

 scheduleAnotherState is used to make sure already booked time slots are not available to next bookings, will grey out the the slots selection in UI

 5. TODO
-5.1 Code refactoring on step 2, refacotr form generating process 5.2 Unit test to be added
-5.3 styling to be made better
+5.1 Code refactoring on step 2, refacotr demographic form generating process 5.2 styling to be made better
-5.4 confirmation page
+5.3 confirmation page
+5.4 fix warnings in console

+6. Anything else
+may use useContext() from react to replace current props drilling which might be cumbersome.

+7. Testing
+just run 'npm test'